 Dean: Dr. Rhoberta Haley

-The Catholic, Marianist, identity of Chaminade University emphasizes preparation for life, service, and career success.
+The Catholic, Marianist identity of Chaminade University emphasizes preparation for life, service, and career success.
 Within this framework, a vocational and professional emphasis characterizes the Chaminade School of Nursing.
-The Bachelors of Science in Nursing (BSN) Program prepares students for work in a variety of health care settings within Hawaii, the Pacific region, the U.S. mainland, and globally.
-The demographic intake of the School of Nursing reflects that of Chaminade (a Federally-designated Native Hawaiian serving institution), with a significant proportion of Native Hawaiian and Pacific Islander students.
+The BSN program prepares students for work in a variety of health care settings within Hawaii, the Pacific region, the U.S. mainland, and globally.
+The demographic composition of the School of Nursing reflects that of Chaminade (a Federally-designated Native Hawaiian serving institution), with a significant proportion of Native Hawaiian and Pacific Islander students.
 An emphasis on cultural competence, and on the significance of post-graduate contributions to society, leads Chaminade nursing graduates to contribute to the health and wellness of their communities and to a reduction of healthcare disparities in the Native Hawaiian and Pacific Islander populations.

-The goals of the Nursing Program are congruent with the University’s academic vision and are as follows:
+The goals of the BSN program are congruent with the University’s academic vision and are as follows:

 Ensure an educational foundation in the biological, physical, and social sciences as well as in the humanities all of which are essential to professional nursing practice

 Foster an attitude of intellectual and critical inquiry that promotes evidence-based practice

 Provide an educational experience that emphasizes engagement of students through active learning